HalasTomasz/Algorithm_in_Python/List number 3/README.md

 BstSearch - searching through sorted array recursively using the same technic as is implemented in BST Search.
 Retunrs 0 if element isn't in array or 1 if it is.

-Every implemented algorithm retunrs a number of comparison and swaps between elements
+Every implemented algorithm returns a number of comparison and swaps between elements